Presentation to image conversion

 You can download a complete working sample from GitHub.

-The following code example demonstrates how to add custom fallback fonts while converting a PowerPoint presentation to Image.
+The following code example demonstrates how users can add fallback fonts by using a specific Unicode range of text that Presentation considers internally while converting a PowerPoint presentation to an Image.

 using (FileStream fileStreamInput = new FileStream(@"Template.pptx", FileMode.Open, FileAccess.Read))